groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 ### What You'll Need

-**Required Libraries and Versions**: GroupDocs.Annotation for Java version 25.2 is what we're working with here.
-Earlier versions might have different APIs, so stick with this one if you're following along.
+- **Required Libraries and Versions** – GroupDocs.Annotation for Java 25.2.
+Earlier versions may have different APIs.

-**Environment Setup Requirements**: Your development machine should have Java 8 or higher (though Java 11+ is recommended for better performance) and Maven 3.6+.
-If you're using Gradle, that works too – just adapt the dependency syntax.
+- **Environment** – Java 8 or higher (Java 11+ recommended) and Maven 3.6+ (or Gradle if you prefer).

-**Knowledge Prerequisites**: You should be comfortable with Java basics and Maven dependency management.
-If you've worked with any third-party Java libraries before, you're good to go.
+- **Knowledge** – Familiarity with basic Java, Maven/Gradle, and exception handling.

 ### Maven Configuration